 Workers’ Compensation Insurance

-Workers’ compensation coverage is also coming to Next later this year.
+Next also offers workers’ compensation coverage.
 In every state but Texas, most businesses with employees need workers’ compensation insurance.
 If employees get injured or ill on the job and sue your company, they’ll need to file a claim with your workers’ compensation insurance provider.
 States set minimum coverage limits for workers’ comp, but you can choose to buy more than the minimum, particularly if you’re in an industry that’s prone to worker injuries such as manufacturing or carpentry.

 Photo credit: Next-insurance.com